 It’s happened; the rumors were true.
 The long-anticipated buyout of your company by a bigger fish is here.
 I’m talking specifically about the purchase of Cooper Tire by Goodyear, but this applies anywhere.
+A lot has become more clear, but there are still many unknowns.
 Instead of sitting in worry, what can you do to prepare yourself when your company is sold?

 I’m not saying that you are doomed to be fired.
 In fact, you might flourish in the new environment with new management!
 What I am saying, however, is that if the time comes, you need to be prepared to dive off the sinking ship and find calmer waters.
 The key word here is prepared.